axinc-ai/ailia-models-cpp/README.md

 ### Install ailia SDK

-Copy the files located in the folder [ailia SDK]/l?ibrary/ t?o the folder ./ailia/library/.
+Copy the files located in the folder [ailia SDK]/library/ to the folder ./ailia/library/.

 ### Install dependent libraries